 B. Presentation of the proposed alignment of Phase II of the West Fayetteville Bypass by the Public Works Department.

-Public Works Director Phil Mallon and David Jaeger of Mallet Consulting gave a status report on Phase II of the West Fayetteville Bypass as well as its most current alignment.
-Mr. Mallon and Mr. Jaeger then answered questions from the Board.
+Public Works Director Phil Mallon and David Jaeger of Mallet Consulting presented a status report on Phase II of the West Fayetteville Bypass as well as the project's most current alignment.